ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 #### [Availablity SET](https://k21academy.com/microsoft-azure/az-303/azure-availability-zones-and-regions/)
 - An Availability Set is a logical grouping capability for isolating VM resources from each other when they’re deployed.
 - By deploying your VMs across multiple hardware nodes Azure ensures that if hardware or software failure happens within Azure, only a sub-set of your virtual machines is impacted and your overall solution is safe and in working condition.
-- It provides redundancy for your **virtual machines**.
-- An Availability set spreads your virtual machines across multiple *fault domains* (FD) and *update domains* (UD).
+- It provides redundancy for your **virtual machines**; An Availability set spreads your virtual machines across multiple *fault domains* (FD) and *update domains* (UD).
-- If you want to leverage Microsoft’s 99.95% SLA from Microsoft you must place your VMs inside availability set except your VMs are having premium storage.
+- If you want to leverage Microsoft’s 99.95% SLA from Microsoft you must place your VMs inside availability set except your VMs are having premium storage. (both Availability Set and Mutli-AZ can increase SLA)

 #### Azure datacenter